Premforreal/javascript-sorting-visualizer/README.md

 # javascript-sorting-visualizer
-A Javascript web app designed to view some of the famous sorting algorithms.
+A frontend web app designed to view some of the famous sorting algorithms.
 <ol>
   <li>Bubble sort</li>
   <li>Selection sort</li>